celestiaorg/talis/api_documentation.md

       }
     }
     ```
-*   **Current Status (Testing Note):** As of the last test against `http://163.172.162.109:8000/talis/`, this endpoint returned a `404 Not Found` with `{"error":"Cannot GET /api/v1/instances/:instance_id/tasks"}`.
+*   **Current Status (Testing Note):** During testing, this endpoint returned a `404 Not Found` with `{"error":"Cannot GET /api/v1/instances/:instance_id/tasks"}`.
 This suggests a routing or deployment issue on the server.
 It's also possible this is related to the "record not found" error observed with the RPC `task.list` method if the underlying task retrieval logic has issues distinguishing "no tasks found" from "parent record (instance/project) not found".

 ---